 Advisory Council on Ethics and Modernization of Microdata Access

 The aim of the Advisory Council on Modernization of Microdata Access is to provide Statistics Canada with the appropriate guidance on data access, privacy and data governance to maintain and support the data needs of Canadians.
-Additional information on this council and its members is available in the following section: Access to microdata.
+Additional information on this council, its members, and reports are available in the following section: Access to microdata.

 The Canadian Statistics Advisory Council (CSAC) provides the Chief Statistician and the Minister of Innovation, Science and Industry with impartial and independent advice on matters concerning the overall quality of Canada's national statistical system which will help ensure that Statistics Canada remains one of the world's top statistical agencies.
 Additional information on this council and its members is available in the following section: Canadian Statistics Advisory Council.

 Vital Statistics Council for Canada

 The Vital Statistics Council for Canada is an advisory group composed of the heads of the vital statistics divisions and agencies of the provincial and territorial governments and Statistics Canada.
 The Council provides a forum for developing common approaches for collecting vital statistics data, sharing information with external parties and for facilitating problem solving by sharing experiences, research findings and expertise among the jurisdictions.
 Additional information on this council and its members is available in the following section: Vital Statistics Council for Canada

 A network of professional advisory committees in major subject areas ensures the continuous review of the Agency’s statistical outputs and helps set priorities and foster program relevance.